First-in-Davao developments by property pioneer, Alsons Dev

 A legacy woven into Davao’s future

-“As Davao City marks another milestone, Alsons Dev reaffirms its dedication to contribute to its continued growth and success.
-Drawing from our legacy, we remain steadfast in our mission to build and nurture communities beyond expectations,” says Miguel Dominguez, director of Alsons Dev.
+"As Davao City marks another milestone, Alsons Dev reaffirms its dedication to contribute to its continued growth and success.
+Drawing from our legacy, we remain steadfast in our mission to build and nurture communities beyond expectations," concludes Dominguez.

 Alsons Dev also commemorates the 70th founding anniversary of its parent company, the Alcantara Group.
 As a dedicated partner of the Mindanao Region’s advancement, the Group's unwavering commitment to excellence, integrity, and community engagement has propelled its success in key industries like energy, agri and aquaculture, and real estate.
 PR